qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

   `Send` is not needed if the async runtime doesn't move future between threads.

-Rust converts an async functions into a state machine, which is the future.
+Rust converts an async functions into a state machine, which is the future object.
 In async function, the local variables that are used across `await` points will become fields in future.
 If the future is required to be `Send` then these local variables also need to be `Send`.

 ## Async traps